mackoo13/ar/README.md

 This is a simple augumented reality app made with Unity 2017.3 and Vuforia.

 ## How to play
-To play you need a box (shown below, not inluded).
+To play you need a box (shown below, not included).
 Position it in the phone camera view.
 A small cube should appear on the screen above the box.
 Touch the screen to make it fall on the box.
 A new one will appear after that.
 Try to make a tower!

 ![obrazek pudełka](Images/screen1.png?raw=true "Title")